japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-MemoryStream.md

   endOrdinal: Int): String
 ----

-`generateDebugString` resolves and binds the <<spark-sql-streaming-MemoryStreamBase.adoc#encoder, encoder>> for the data.
+`generateDebugString` resolves and binds the <<spark-sql-streaming-MemoryStreamBase.md#encoder, encoder>> for the data.

 In the end, `generateDebugString` returns the following string: